caminad/adventofcode/README.md

 # Solutions for [Advent of Code](https://adventofcode.com/)

-Run `scripts/new.ts` to scaffold a new solution.
+Run `2021/deno/_/new.ts` to scaffold a new Deno solution.